Calibration Curves

 Using an imaging configuration that produces linear films as a starting point, it is possible to derive additional imaging configurations that will linearize, or create other behavior on the press.

 This is done simply by selecting "Press Curves" from the Illustration 3 above.
-All the same tools that are available for calibration are also available here.
+All the same tools that are available for Calibration Curves are also available here.
 One possible use is to linearize the press based on measurements of final prints.
 Another use is to define "Desired Curves" using the various tools on the "Curves" menu of the "Press Curves" window.
-Various pre-defined curves are available there, and for "custom" tailoring of the press curve, select "Enter Curve", which launches this window;
+Various pre-defined curves are available there, and for "custom" tailoring of the press curve, select "Enter Curve" (Illustration 6).

 Illustration 6: Calibration window